Tallaght: Arts and entertainment

 Tallaght Theatre, Tallaght's first dedicated theatre, was launched in 1975 by a not-for-profit amateur dramatic group.
 It is situated on Greenhills Road.
 Built sometime later in 1999 beside the civic offices, the Civic Theatre became Tallaght's second theatre.

 Rua Red hosts arts/entertainment events and groups.
 Tallaght Young Filmmakers are a youth filmmaking group initiated by South Dublin County Council's Arts Office in partnership with local young people.

-IMC at Tallaght is a cinema situated in the Square shopping centre.
+Movies@ The Square is a cinema located in the Square shopping centre.
+The cinema boasts 11 screens and a V.I.P lounge.
+The site previously housed UCI Cinemas, before being closed and re-opened as IMC Cinemas.
+IMC closed down this location during the COVID-19 pandemic, with the Movies@ The Square re-opening in 2021.